eric-wood/pianobar-growl/README.md

 ### Dependencies

-Just make sure you have Ruby 1.9 installed.
-It's a Ruby script, after all...oh, and Growl.
-You'll need that.
+This script will only work (/correctly/) with Ruby > 1.9.3 due to shellwords barfing on unicode in previous versions :(

+Also be sure you have Growl installed and running, otherwise this script is useless!

 ### Other Stuff